Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Introduction

-For many combinatorial problems, a pseudopolynomial algorithm for the exact version is known.
-Examples include shortest path, spanning tree, matching and knapsack.
-Hence, the only task left is to find a short exponential sum that $\epsilon$-approximates $\uti$.
-For this purpose, we adopt the Fourier series technique.
+To show the above theorem, we use the Fourier series technique.
 However, the technique cannot be used directly since it works only for periodic functions with bounded periodicities.
 In order to get a good approximation for $x\in [0, \infty)$, we leverage the fact that $\lim_{x\rightarrow \infty}\uti(x) =0$ and develop a general framework that uses the Fourier series decomposition as a subroutine.
-Generally speaking, such an approximation is only possible if the function is ``well behaved'', i.e., it satisfies some continuity or smoothness conditions.
-In particular, we prove Theorem~\ref{thm:mainholder}.
-We say that the utility function $\uti$ satisfies the $\alpha$-H\"{o}lder condition if $| \mu(x) - \mu(y) | \leq C \, |x - y|^{\alpha}$, for some constant $C$ and some constant $\alpha$.